 The EGI Community Forum 2015 took place in Bari, Italy, 10-13 November 2015.
 The event was organised by EGI.eu in collaboration with the partners of the Italian National Grid Initiative (INFN, INAF and INGV) and hosted by INFN-Bari.

 The EGI Community Forum aimed at gathering tool developers, infrastructure providers, data providers and research communities to work together towards open science.

+This document covers reports on the facts and figures collected during and about the event.

 EGI Conference 2015